Mastering TTL Strategies

 }]

-Rollback Procedure: Maintain secondary A records with the previous IP mapping.
-If health checks fail, execute an immediate UPSERT to revert to the stable IP.
-Do not increase TTL until traffic stabilizes for 24 hours.
+Rollback procedure: Maintain a documented secondary A record with the previous IP mapping.
+If health checks fail after the swap, execute an immediate UPSERT to revert to the stable IP.
+Because TTL is already at 60s, the revert reaches resolvers within a minute.
+Do not raise TTL until traffic has been stable for at least one full TTL cycle, or you will lock the bad value into caches.

 Debugging & Validation Workflows

 Verifying TTL propagation requires querying multiple resolver layers to isolate stale caches.
-Standard ping or browser refreshes bypass DNS caching logic and yield false positives.
+Browser refreshes and ping bypass DNS caching logic and yield false positives, so always go through dig or drill.

-# Linux/macOS: Query specific resolver with TTL output
+# Linux/macOS: query a specific resolver and watch TTL decrement

 dig @8.8.8.8 example.com A +noall +answer